communication-compute-exposure/ietf-side-meetings/ietf-119-side-meeting/README.md

     - Abstract: xxx.
     - Speaker: Daniel Mertus <daniel.mertus@yale.edu>, Sabine Randriamasy <sabine.randriamasy@nokia-bell-labs.com>, Richard Yang <yry@cs.yale.edu>

-- [20 mins] Discussion.
+- [30 mins] Discussion.
 Questions that we want to address in this side meeting (to be added soon):
     - Q1.
-For this effort/group, what mechanisms of exposure are in scope?
+For this effort/group, what mechanisms of exposure we want to be within scope?
+For instance:
         - On-path vs off-path
-        - Leveraging existing IETF solutions vs developing APIs
+        - Leveraging existing IETF solutions vs developing new APIs
     - Q2.
-Right trade-off between transparency, security, optimal performance.
+What is the general trade-off we want to hit between transparency/security and optimal performance?
     - Q3.
 Next steps:
-        - Does this work fit in a existing WG?
+        - Does this work fit in any existing WG?
         - New WG?
-        - New RG?
     - Q4. xxx

 **Related work:**